OpenXRay/xray-16/README.md

 ##### Goals
 1. Make it a drop-in replacement for original engine.
-    1. 100% compatibility and same behaviour.
+    1. Aim at 99% compatibility and same behaviour, where possible.
     2. Compile engine into a single executable file that you can just drop into `bin` folder. (see [#210](https://github.com/OpenXRay/xray-16/issues/210))
 2. Support all three games in the series: SOC/CS/COP. (see [Supported games](#supported-games) below)
 3. Fix original S.T.A.L.K.E.R. series bugs.